suve/GHActions-FPC/README.md

 ### fail-on

-The `fail-on` input can be used to control when the action should fail.
+The `fail-on` input can be used to control when the Action should fail.
-By default, the action will fail only if an error occurs (or if the compiler crashes).
+By default, the Action will fail only if an error occurs (or if the compiler crashes).
-If you want to be more strict with your code, you can use this option to have the action mark itself as "failed" when any warnings occur.
+If you want to be more strict with your code, you can use this option to have the Action mark itself as "failed" when any warnings occur.

 With a C compiler, you could use the `-Werror` compiler option to have the compiler treat any